piotr-kubica/mac-intruder/README.md

 <img src="docs/reply-add.png" alt="Reply add" style="width:50%;">

-4. Next time your script runs it scans the inbox for your reply and the new device(s)
+4. Next time your script runs it scans the inbox for your reply and adds the new device(s)

 ## Features